Latest News

 According to LSEG's data, Italy's gas storage system is around 61% full.
 This compares with less than half of the tanks at the end April, when they were the lowest for years.

 Gas storage levels in Europe are only 41% full.
 This is the lowest level for several years.
-Regional gas tank operators will need to increase their efforts to restock if they want to have full inventories by winter.
+Regional gas tank operators will need to increase their efforts if they want to have full inventories by winter.

 Italy's low hydro levels may force power companies to slow down gas storage rates and increase their?gas consumption.